All Referees Age 18 years and older please note the important information below.

 Click here to view the code

-The access code is for use by nwsc volunteers & staff only.
+The access code is for use by NWSC volunteers & staff only.
 Use for other purposes will result in charges to the user!
-Please email Calvin Osborne at email@example.com with an attached screen shot or full details letting him know the date you submitted your request and any tracking/record number provided.
-If you have a current CRC on file with the club and with the Ministry of Justice please advise Calvin to verify.
+Please email Darryl Hogan at firstname.lastname@example.org with an attached screen shot or full details letting him know the date you submitted your request and any tracking/record number provided.
+If you have a current CRC on file with the club and with the Ministry of Justice please advise Darryl to verify.

 Over the past few weeks we have been experiencing several weather related closures of fields.